KristaChauhan/Sumify/README.md

 # Sumify
-Smudgy is a lightweight web application that takes any URL and generates a concise summary of its content.
+Sumify is a lightweight web application that takes any URL and generates a concise summary of its content.
 Perfect for quickly understanding articles, blog posts, or web pages without reading the full text.

 # Features
 URL Summarization: Input a URL, get a short and precise summary.

 Clean and Modern UI: Simple, responsive design for easy use.

 Fast and Lightweight: Uses efficient algorithms to generate summaries quickly.

 # Demo